 Sources for Recovery Information

-- Addiction support groups like narcotics anonymous or SMART recovery
+- Addiction support groups like Narcotics Anonymous or SMART recovery

 - Your primary care physician, who may be able to provide treatment referral options